at15/cs433/tree-index/data/duplicate/README.md

               numbered consecutively from 1.
 The data is randomly ordered.
 This is a tab separated list of user id | item id | rating | timestamp.

+u.user  replace "|" $'\t' -- u.user    need to convert | to tab in order to use